ShaikMoAbdullah/Technical_paper_1/html_css.md

 ```
 Let me explain what the above snippet does to the webpage.

-* The first CSS property "**display**" will display the contents in a *grid* format, Meaning the contents can be placed vertically or hrizontally based on the values given to the properties.
+* The first CSS property "**display**" will display the contents in a *grid* format, Meaning the contents can be placed vertically or horizontally based on the values given to the properties.

 * The second CSS property "**grid-template-columns**" in the snippet will specify the *number of columns* in the grid layout.